What is a “Spoof Bounty Program”?

 Spoof bounty programs are the future of biometric security testing because no lab can possibly create or purchase all of the spoof artifacts that can be crowd-sourced from even a small spoof bounty program.
 Most labs test for presentation attack detection (PAD) using only five or six spoof artifacts.
 Test sets this small have almost no significance in the real world given that about 1-2% of sessions during account onboarding (initial new account signups) are spoofs.

-To prevent you from being another public test case, it is important to insist that your biometric vendor maintain a persistent spoof bounty program to ensure they are aware of and robust to any emerging threats, like deepfakes.
+It is important to insist that your biometric vendor maintain a persistent spoof bounty program to ensure they are aware of and robust to any emerging threats, like deepfakes.
 As of today, the only biometric authentication vendor with an active, real-world spoof bounty is FaceTec.
-Having already rebuffed over 8,000 real-world spoof attacks, the goal of the $75,000 Spoof Bounty Program remains to uncover unknown vulnerabilities in the liveness AI and security scheme so they can be patched, and the anti-spoofing capabilities elevated even further.
+Having already rebuffed over 105,000 real-world spoof attacks, the goal of the $100,000 Spoof Bounty Program remains to uncover unknown vulnerabilities in the liveness AI and security scheme so they can be patched, and the anti-spoofing capabilities elevated even further.

 Later in 2016, her follow-up, "Presentations and Attacks, and Spoofs, Oh My", continued to influence presentation attack detection research and testing.